parablack/CryptoSideChannel.jl/docs/src/ciphers.md

 The following two methods provide a basic interface for encrypting and decrypting.
 Both methods are parametrised over the underlying type for the computations.

 For simply using AES, one would instantiate `T` as `UInt8`.
 For more advanced settings that log traces or use masking, refer to the respective chapters.
-TODO references

 ```@docs
 AES_encrypt